Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

-\bpara{Contributions} In summary, our work makes the following contributions: \begin{enumerate}[leftmargin = *] \item We present \methodName~-- the first large-scale dataset for studying user-perceived privacy using human eye gaze\footnote{Gaze3P is available at \href{https://collaborative-ai.org/research/datasets/Gaze3P/}{https://collaborative-ai.org/research/datasets/Gaze3P/}}. \item We propose several novel learning tasks focusing on predicting user-perceived privacy from human eye gaze.
+\bpara{Contributions} In summary, our work makes the following contributions: \begin{enumerate}[leftmargin = *] \item We present \methodName~-- the first large-scale dataset for studying user-perceived privacy using human eye gaze, providing a dynamic and implicit user feedback. \item We propose several novel learning tasks focusing on predicting user-perceived privacy from human eye gaze.
 These tasks cover different aspects of privacy and also allow us to explore potential applications and limitations of gaze-based privacy perception. \item We demonstrate how gaze-based predictions can be used to optimise parameters of privacy-preserving techniques.
 Specifically, we introduce a novel approach that maps predicted privacy levels to DP's privacy parameter $\varepsilon$ and show that aligning DP with user expectations improves the data utility in data analysis and learning. \end{enumerate}